keivy-690/keivy-690/README.md

-kei- 👋 Hi, I’m @keivy-690
+👋 Hi, I’m @keivy-690
-p- 👀 I’m interested in ...desenvolvimento front e  back end
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...introdução a linguagem C:
+👀 I’m interested in ...desenvolvimento front e  back end 🌱 I’m currently learning ... introdução a linguagem C, Javascript e Git e Github 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...atraves do meu e-mail keivysilva690@gmail.com
+📫 How to reach me ...atraves do meu e-mail keivysilva690@gmail.com

 <!---
 keivy-690/keivy-690 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.